DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/mesh-config/custom-res.md

 1. View the hosted mesh nicole-dsm-mesh access cluster under the service mesh is nicole-dsm-c2, as shown in the figure below.

-2. Click on the cluster name, jump to the cluster page in the `Container Management` module, click to enter the `Workload` -> `Stateless Load` page to find istiod;
+2. Click the cluster name, jump to the cluster page in the `Container Management` module, click to enter the `Workload` -> `Stateless Load` page to find istiod;

 3. Click the workload name to enter `Container Configuration` -> `Basic Information` tab page;